 The Jockey Club Rooms in Newmarket, Suffolk, has been at the heart of British horseracing for over 250 years.
 As a private members club, few people have had the privilege of stepping inside and seeing the magnificent interiors, which house an unparalleled collection of British racing memorabilia.

 The Jockey Club Rooms is available for non-members to use as a prestigious Suffolk venue for weddings, high-level business meetings and overnight accommodation.

-The National Heritage Centre is situated in Charles II’s sporting palace and stables and spans five acres in the heart of Newmarket.
-It will comprise three complementary attractions; a new National Horseracing Museum, a National Art Gallery of British Sporting Art, and a chance to meet former racehorses and learn what they do after racing, in the flagship home of Retraining of Racehorses.
+The National Horseracing Museum is situated in Charles II’s sporting palace and stables and spans five acres in the heart of Newmarket.
+It comprises three complementary attractions; an interactive Museum, a National Art Gallery of British Sporting Art, and a chance to meet former racehorses and learn what they do after racing, in the flagship home of Retraining of Racehorses.

 The National Stud was founded in 1916 when Lord Wavertree (also known as Colonel William Hall Walker) donated his stud farm and bloodstock to the British Government.
 The National Stud opened its gates to the public for the first time in the mid 1970’s.
 To this day The National Stud remains the only commercial stud farm in the UK allowing individuals, small groups and large parties the chance to see behind the scenes of a working Thoroughbred stud farm.

 The exceptional National Stud tours run through the year so there is plenty of opportunity to re-visit the stud to experience different parts of the breeding process.
 These unique tours include visits to the Foaling Unit and nursery paddocks in the early spring, where you may see newborn foals.
 You also get to see the superb Stallion Unit, with the opportunity to see the stallions in their paddocks or going about their daily work.
 Additionally, you get to see various yards and paddocks where you can watch the mares and foals grazing and enjoying the sunshine.